JacksonAllan/CC/README.md

 ### How is it tested?

-**CC** has been tested under GCC, MingW, and Clang. `tests/unit_tests.c` includes unit tests for all container types, with an emphasis on corner cases. `tests/tests_against_stl.cpp` includes randomized tests that perform the same operations on equivalent **CC** and C++ STL containers and then check that they remain in sync.
+**CC** has been tested under GCC, MinGW, and Clang. `tests/unit_tests.c` includes unit tests for all container types, with an emphasis on corner cases. `tests/tests_against_stl.cpp` includes randomized tests that perform the same operations on equivalent **CC** and C++ STL containers and then check that they remain in sync.
 Both test suites use a tracking and randomly failing memory allocator in order to detect memory leaks and test out-of-memory conditions.

 ### Does it impact build times?

 Yes.
-The compiler must do extra work deducing types, processing macros, and inlining functions at compile time. `unit_tests.c`, as an example of a program that uses **CC** extensively, compiles in 4.5 seconds in MingW with `O3` in my development environment, whereas a roughly equivalent program using C++'s STL containers compiles in 3.1 seconds.
+The compiler must do extra work deducing types, processing macros, and inlining functions at compile time. `unit_tests.c`, as an example of a program that uses **CC** extensively, compiles in 4.5 seconds in MinGW with `O3` in my development environment, whereas a roughly equivalent program using C++'s STL containers compiles in 3.1 seconds.
 So consider this point if your project is large and build speed is important.

 ### What's next?